Teaching Assistantships (GTA, GTI)

 - All supported students (including partially supported students) must be enrolled full-time.

 - Students are responsible for paying for any credits over the tuition cap for the program that you enroll for

 - as well as for student voted fees, and any remaining balance of the tuition and fee charges if partially supported.

-- The credits required for full-time status may include research credits, graduate, audited, PE, ESL and undergraduate courses.
+- The credits required for full-time status may include research credits, graduate, audited, PE, and undergraduate courses.

 - Students who accept additional employment may find it difficult to make good progress toward their degree.